Map Elements to Modules

 - each mapped module appears automatically in the Estimation Details

-- quantities flow directly from the IFC import
+- quantities flow directly from the import (IFC or 2D)

 - costs update when price lists update

-- changes in the IFC can be reprocessed without rebuilding the estimate
+- changes in the source file can be reprocessed without rebuilding the estimate

 Mapping is the foundation that makes Darwin’s estimations structured, repeatable, and fast.